 Pneumonia in cattle is a complicated, multi-factorial disease which means that many things can impact on its onset or course.
 It is the most common cause of death in cattle of all ages over one month old.
 The word pneumonia basically means inflammation of the lungs.
-It is a complicated, multifactorial disease which means many things can impact on its onset and course.

 What causes pneumonia in cattle?

 Some of the agents that cause pneumonia live in the animal’s upper respiratory tract without causing disease.
 However, under stressful conditions the balance changes and these agents can start to multiply and move to locations such as the lung where they cause pneumonia.
 The high risk periods in cattle are those times when the animals are under increased stress.
 Examples include, change in weather, change in diet, mixing of different groups.

 The most common agents associated with pneumonia outbreaks in Ireland